dimforge/ncollide/docs/geometric_representations.md

 }
 ```

 That's it!
-You will now be able to pass our ellipse to various functions of
+You will now be able to pass an ellipse to various functions of
 the `query` module, and even wrap it on a `ShapeHandle` to use it in a
 [collision object](../collision_detection_pipeline#collision-objects) for
 complex interactions with a `CollisionWorld` using the [collision detection